forrest321/go-examples/README.md

 # go-examples
 Examples of various Go constructs
+**_This is for demo purposes only and not how a production project should be organized._**
 ## To run
 clone repo
 cd into folder